evanfoss/eef_bioamp/README.md

 |:---------------
 |Sch7: Battery based power option

 Sch7 like Sch6 is exactly what it says.
+The one complication is that as this is the "only device" on this power supply it has to be where the analog common and chassis ground are connected.

 ## Printed Circuit Board Layout